tobypatterson/ExData_Plotting1/README.md

 ## Data Files

-The data for these plots are available online, and a copy of the specific version of the dataset is contained in this repository.
+The original data for these plots are available online, and a copy of the specific version of the dataset is contained in this repository.
 Please note that the datafile must be in the directory in which the scripts are run.

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]